Single-shot antidistinguishability of unitary operations: Abstract

 \section{Abstract}

 The notion of antidistinguishability captures the possibility of ruling out certain alternatives in a quantum experiment without identifying the actual outcome.
 Although extensively studied for quantum states, the antidistinguishability of quantum channels remains largely unexplored.
 In this work, we investigate the single-shot antidistinguishability of unitary operations.
 We analyse two scenarios: antidistinguishability with single-system probes and with entangled probes.
-For sets of three unitaries, we first prove that all maximally entangled states are equivalent in their performance as probe.
-In the qubit case, we further establish that maximally entangled probes are always sufficient: if a set of three qubit unitaries is antidistinguishable with either a single-system or non-maximally entangled probe, then it is also antidistinguishable with a maximally entangled one.
-However, in higher dimension, this equivalence fails.
-In \textit{dimension 3}, there exists a set of unitaries that are antidistinguishable with non-maximally entangled probe or single-system probe but not with maximally entangled probe.
-We also establish that union of two antidistinguishable sets of three qubit unitaries also forms a set of antidistinguishable unitaries.
+For sets of three unitaries, we first prove that all maximally entangled states are equivalent in their performance as probes.
+In the qubit case, we further establish that maximally entangled probes are always sufficient for perfect antidistinguishability: if a set of three unitaries acting on two-dimensional Hilbert space is antidistinguishable with either a single-system or non-maximally entangled probe, then it is also antidistinguishable with a maximally entangled one.
+However, in higher dimension, this sufficiency fails.
+From \textit{dimension 3}, there exists a set of unitaries that are antidistinguishable with non-maximally entangled probe or single-system probe but not with maximally entangled probe.
+We also establish that union of two antidistinguishable sets of three unitaries acting on two-dimensional Hilbert space also forms a set of antidistinguishable unitaries.
 Lastly, we provide methods to construct antidistinguishable unitaries from non-antidistinguishable ones.